Manwe-777/tool-db/README.md

 ```
 {
-  // Database name to use
+  // Database name to use (default "tooldb")
   db: string;

-  // Show debug console logs
+  // Show debug console logs (default false)
   debug: boolean;

   // Array of peers to connect to, each one in the form of { host: "127.0.0.1", port: 9000 }
   peers: { host: "127.0.0.1", port: 9000 }[];

-  // Max number of tries when a connection fails
+  // Max number of tries when a connection fails (default 5)
   maxRetries: number;

-  // How long to wait (max) for a debounced key listener recv
+  // How long to wait (max) for a debounced key listener recv (default 100)
   triggerDebouce: number;

-  // How long to wait between retries
+  // How long to wait between retries (default 2000)
   wait: number;

-  // If you want to force a Proof of Work on all messages, set how much (zero is no POW)
+  // If you want to force a Proof of Work on all messages, set how much (zero is no POW, default 0)
   pow: number;

-  // Weter we are a server or not
+  // Whether we are a server or not (default false)
   server: boolean;

   // Our hostname (server only)
   host: string

-  // Port to listen incoming connections (server only)
+  // Port to listen incoming connections (server only, default is 8080)
   port: number;

   // A server instance like Express (server only)